-- Attendees will be familiarized with the National Pain Strategy, the CDC Guideline for Opioid Prescribing for Chronic Pain and other pain policy
+- Be familiarized with the National Pain Strategy, the CDC Guideline for Opioid Prescribing for Chronic Pain and other pain policy

-- Political barriers to implementing comprehensive chronic pain care will be described
+- Describe political barriers to implementing comprehensive chronic pain care.

-- A public health approach to both chronic pain and opioid addiction will be presented.
+- Use a public health approach to both chronic pain and opioid addiction.

 The price for this Teleconference is $80.00 for members and $100.00 for non-members.

 A late fee of $20.00 will apply after March 9, 2018.

 Please use your Federal Medicare ID for your membership number.

 No refunds but substitutions are welcome.

 There will be a $10 fee for Nurses or Social Worker CE’s.

 Please use your Federal Medicare Number for your membership ID number.